Frequent topics in my work

 What qualifications do you have?

-I am a qualified psychologist (Technical University Berlin 2004), s state-licensed non-medical practitioner for psychotherapy and currently in training as a person-centred counsellor with the GwG (Gesellschaft für Personzentrierte Psychotherapie und Beratung e.V.).
-At the DFI (German Focusing Institute) I am currently undergoing training in Focusing, another humanistic form of therapy with a stronger emphasis on the body.
+I am a qualified psychologist (TU Berlin 2004), a state-licensed alternative practitioner for psychotherapy, a person-centred counsellor certified by the GwG (Gesellschaft für Personzentrierte Psychotherapie und Beratung e.V.) and am currently training in person-centred psychotherapy (also by the GwG).
+At the DFI (German Focusing Institute) I was trained in Focusing, another humanistic form of therapy with a stronger emphasis on the body.
 Through regular supervision and training therapy with a person-centred colleague, I take deliberate care of my own personal development and ensure that I consistently provide my clients with the best support.

 Do you also work with children and young people?